-In addition to command line options to install and uninstall the driver, there are options to change the configuration or calibrate the touch screen via command line options.
-To re-calibrate or re-associate the touch screens via a remote command, the command "EloConfig.exe /align" may be executed from the "Elo Touch Systems" folder under the "Program Files" system folder.
+In addition to command line options to install and uninstall the driver, there are options to change the configuration or re-associate the touch screen via command line options.
+To re-associate the touch screens via a remote command, the command "EloConfig.exe /align" may be executed from the "Elo Touch Systems" folder under the "Program Files" system folder.